 Circa 1853: The 1870 census suggests that John George Stahl had a son named Abraham who was born circa 1853 in Pennsylvania.

 1860: The following excerpt is from the 1860 census:

 1860-1876: Based on the following images from the Quemahoning Township portions of the 1860 Walker map of Somerset County and the 1876 atlas of Somerset County, and knowledge of where John George Stahl is buried, I suspect that he is buried on or near his home place.

 1870: In a transcript of the 1870 census of Quemehoning Township, a John J. Stahl is a 70-year-old Wertenburg-born farmer with real estate valued at $3,000.00 and personal property valued at $1,000.00.
 Also living in his household are his 64-year-old Wertenburg-born wife Christina Stahl, 20-year-old Henry Stahl, and 17-year-old Abraham Stahl.

-1887: The findagrave.com memorial of John George Stahl gives his wife's name as Justine.
-They are buried in the same cemetery with similar tombstone designs.
+1887: Based on the age of John G. Stahl's wife in the 1850, 1860, and 1880 censuses, she was born circa 1806-1807.
+John and Justine Stahl are buried in the same cemetery with similar tombstone designs.
 Her tombstone states "Justine Stahl Born in Wurtemberg Ger Sept.
 5. 1806.
 Died Jan 24, 1887 Aged 80 Ys.
 1 Ms. & 19 Ds."
-I venture an educated guess that she is the second wife of John George Stahl.
-Once you see that her tombstone mentions a Wurtemberg birth place, you can tell that his tombstone does too.
+Once you recognize that her tombstone mentions a Wurtemberg birth place, you can tell that his tombstone does too.